hasktorch/hasktorch/README.md

 ```

 A recent version of the gcc C compiler is used to build the TorcH C library.
 If
-gcc is already installed, you should be able to run this shell script from
+gcc is already installed, you should be able to run these scripts from
 within the `vendor/` directory:

 ```